sinful-asura/sinful-asura.github.io/README.md

-# Welcome To The Void!
+# Welcome To My Personal Repository

-This is my the repository where I keep useful things that I find / do.
+This is the repository where I keep useful things that I find / do.
 You may be able to find all sorts of things here, so be prepared for that as well.

 If you're interested in a specific section/content, here's a quick summary, or *navigation*, if you perfer it that way.